noisiver/mod-progression/README.md

 The goal of this module is to go through the patches of World of Warcraft.

 # Patches
 These are all the patches included with this module.
 Every patch includes changes to simulate that patch as best as possible.
-Information on what is new in each patch can be seen by browsing their folder, although there are probably things listed that aren't implemented yet.
+Information about what's new in each patch will be added soon.

 - Patch 1.1: World of Warcraft
 - Patch 1.2: Mysteries of Maraudon